-A really enjoyable experience even if you dislike your photo being taken!
+It’s a really enjoyable experience even if you dislike your photo being taken!

 If you intend to use your imagery for press releases or PR high-quality imagery will significantly increase your space in the press.
 It has the effect of bumping your story from being a NIB (news in brief) to a headline story.
 The right photos will contribute to giving your brand a strong head start in the media.

-A renewed feeling of confidence about your brand.
+A renewed feeling of confidence in your brand.
 No more embarrassment about picking a photo you’re not 100% happy with.
 Have a look at my brand portrait page to get an idea what’s involved with the process.